eed3si9n/treehugger/docs/01/c.markdown

 DEF("get")
 ```

 Both would yield the same source code at the end.
 There are several places where the use of symbols are recommended.

 First, use a built-in symbol if there is one available.
+Built-in symbols are defined under [treehugger.forest.definitions][definitions].

 Second, consider defining a symbol for repeated reference to a class or a method.
 A new symbol may be defined off of an existing symbol as follows:

 ```scala
 object sym {